augustjune/canoe/README.md

     } yield ()
 ```

-Regardless of whether you stick with steering the bot using scenarios,
+Regardless of whether you decide to use scenarios for steering the bot,
-you are able to use all Telegram Bot API functionality in a streaming context
+you are still able to use all functionality of Telegram Bot API in a streaming context,
 as it is demonstrated [here](https://github.com/augustjune/canoe/blob/master/examples/src/main/scala/samples/NoScenario.scala).